Controlled Substances EPCS

 Screen-Shot-2022-04-25-at-3-08-48-PM.png

-This verification step requires information from the provider including a credit card number, social security number, and driver's license.
+This verification step requires information from the provider including a credit card number, social security number, and driver's license (or acceptable ID alternative).

 • Log in to Healthie